progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 	*.doc diff=word

 This tells Git that any file that matches this pattern (.doc) should use the "word" filter when you try to view a diff that contains changes.
 What is the "word" filter?
 You have to set it up.
-Here you’ll configure Git to use the `strings` program to convert Word documents into readable text files, which it will then diff properly:
+Here you’ll configure Git to use the `catdoc` program, which was written specifically for extracting text from a binary MS Word documents (you can get it from `http://www.wagner.pp.ru/~vitus/software/catdoc/`), to convert Word documents into readable text files, which it will then diff properly:

-	$ git config diff.word.textconv strings
+	$ git config diff.word.textconv catdoc

 This command adds a section to your `.git/config` that looks like this:

 	[diff "word"]
-		textconv = strings
+		textconv = catdoc

-Side note: There are different kinds of `.doc` files.
-Some use an UTF-16 encoding or other "codepages" and `strings` won't find anything useful in there.
-Your mileage may vary.

-Now Git knows that if it tries to do a diff between two snapshots, and any of the files end in `.doc`, it should run those files through the "word" filter, which is defined as the `strings` program.
+Now Git knows that if it tries to do a diff between two snapshots, and any of the files end in `.doc`, it should run those files through the "word" filter, which is defined as the `catdoc` program.
 This effectively makes nice text-based versions of your Word files before attempting to diff them.

 Here’s an example.
 I put Chapter 1 of this book into Git, added some text to a paragraph, and saved the document.
 Then, I ran `git diff` to see what changed: